-Fred Ssewamala leads innovative, interdisciplinary research informs, develops and tests economic empowerment and social protection interventions aimed at improving life chances and long-term developmental impacts for children and adolescent youth impacted by poverty and health disparities in low resource communities.
+Fred Ssewamala leads innovative, interdisciplinary research that informs, develops and tests economic empowerment and social protection interventions aimed at improving life chances and long-term developmental impacts for children and adolescent youth impacted by poverty and health disparities in low resource communities.
+He holds a joint appointment in the Washington University School of Medicine, and directs the International Center for Child Health and Development (ICHAD) and SMART Africa Center.

-Ssewamala serves on the editorial board of the Journal of Adolescent Health and is co-editor of the Global Social Welfare journal.
-He is a member of the Society for Social Work and Research, American Public Health Association, Siteman Cancer Center and Council on Social Work Education, as well as a fellow of the American Academy of Social Work and Social Welfare.
+Ssewamala has over 100 peer-reviewed articles in journals including the Lancet, American Journal of Public Health, Social Science and Medicine, Journal of Adolescent Health, PLos One, Prevention Science, and Journal of Policy Analysis and Management.
+He serves on the editorial board of the Journal of Adolescent Health and co-edits the Global Social Welfare journal.
+He is a member of the Society for Social Work and Research, American Public Health Association, and the Siteman Cancer Center.
+Ssewamala is also a fellow of the American Academy of Social Work and Social Welfare.

 Enter the ID of news stories you need